Submitty/submitty.github.io/_docs/developer/vm_install_using_vagrant.md

-   **NOTE:** If you are not currently part of the Submitty organization on Github, you may want to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repo and use the git url from your fork instead.
+   **NOTE:** If you are not currently part of the Submitty organization on Github, you may want to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repo and use the git url from your fork instead, especially if you are looking to contribute.

    _OPTIONAL: If you will be developing code in one of the companion Submitty repositories (e.g., AnalysisTools, Lichen, RainbowGrades, Tutorial), also